CesiumGS/3d-tiles/Styling/README.md

 }
 ```

-Conditions are evaluated in order so, above, if `${expression}` is not `1` or `2`, the `"true"` condition returns white.
+Conditions are evaluated in order so, above, if `${expression}` is not `'1'` or `'2'`, the `"true"` condition returns white.
+If no conditions are met, the color of the feature will be `undefined`.

 The next example shows how to use conditions to create a color ramp using intervals with an inclusive lower bound and exclusive upper bound.
 ```json
 "color" : {
     "expression" : "${Height}",